superduperfantastic/blog/_posts/2015-02-19-new-mexico-bandelier-national-monument.md

 - national parks
 comments: true
 ---
+After spending our morning hours at [Petroglyph National Monument](http://superduperfantastic.com/new-mexico-petroglyph-national-monument/22931/ "See New Mexico : Petroglyph National Monument"){:target="_blank"} checking out ancient graffiti, we made the 110-mile drive up to Bandelier National Monument to view ancient cliff dwellings of the Ancestral Pueblo people.
+It took about two hours, so by the time we got up there, we had a limited amount of time to explore.<!--more-->

 {:.center}
 ![Bandelier National Monument](https://farm4.staticflickr.com/3956/15420193588_21e4225e8a_c.jpg)

-After spending our morning hours at [Petroglyph National Monument](http://superduperfantastic.com/new-mexico-petroglyph-national-monument/22931/ "See New Mexico : Petroglyph National Monument"){:target="_blank"} checking out ancient graffiti, we made the 110-mile drive up to Bandelier National Monument to view ancient cliff dwellings of the Ancestral Pueblo people.
-It took about two hours, so by the time we got up there, we had a limited amount of time to explore.

 {:.center}
 ![Bandelier National Monument](https://farm4.staticflickr.com/3934/15607148462_2c262c91b8_c.jpg)